-Active ground floor uses and principal living areas should be clearly articulated on building facades to generate activity to the street.
+Active ground floor uses and principal living areas should be clearly articulated on

 All street frontages must provide a clear delineation between public and private areas.

 Dead frontages must be avoided, particularly where these are onto key routes and spaces.
 There should be high degree of passive surveillance with front doors onto all routes and spaces.
 Permeability should not be at the expense of secure design.